Softvelum/mp4-hls-transmuxer/README.md

 This product is released under MIT license.

-Please also take a look at our Nimble HTTP Streamer, the HLS edge server: https://wmspanel.com/nimble .
-MP4 to HLS transmuxing tool is made as investigate for further implementation of Nimble Streamer transmuxing feature set.
+This prototype was made as part of feature investigate for Nimble HTTP Streamer VOD streaming functionality.
+It currently supports MP4 transmuxing to HLS in VOD mode as origin server.

+Please refer to this page for details: https://wmspanel.com/nimble/vod_streaming